Basically, the ITAD definition is simple. ITAD stands for IT Asset Disposition. Another variation you will find online is IT Asset Disposition.

-ITAD: Information Technology Asset Disposition Definition
+ITAD: IT Asset Disposition Definition

 IT Asset Disposition is the business of recycling, repurposing, repairing, or reselling of outdated, unviable, or undesired equipment in an environmentally safe and responsible manner.

-Information Technology Asset Disposition companies specialize in the processes related to recycling or remarketing IT assets.
+IT Asset Disposition companies specialize in the processes related to recycling or remarketing IT assets.

 At the same time, these companies also focus on mitigating expenses related to IT end of life and maximizing the value of the IT assets.